abiswas3/sportsMaths/ShannonDemon/README.md

 Well if you talk to a financial expert they might throw out words like Kelly's principle or volatility drag or parrando paradox.
 To be fair, I did not the original paper by Kelly nor do I know what those words actually mean.
 So I'll explain it using some middle school mathematics.

+**TODO WHEN I GET HOME: follows from simple linear equations**

 ## One last bit

 Real markets do not swing like a random walk.
-They follow unpredictable trends.
-Sadly I do not know how to get rich quickly but this is a very nice maths problem anyway :-).
-In summary, there is no hope for our friend Tom.
+They follow unpredictable trends that no one can actually predict.
+Sadly I do not know how to there is no secret to getting wealthy beyond already being wealthy.
+In summary, there is no hope for our friend Tom, but at least he won't pay a hedge fund scam that claims they can beat the market

 </div>